Najat Vallaud-Belkacem

 Najat Vallaud-Belkacem (/fr/; نجاة فالو بلقاسم; Riffian-Berber: ⵏⴰⵊⴰⵜ ⴱⵍⵇⴰⵙⵎ; born 4 October 1977) is a Moroccan-born French former politician and jurist.
-A member of the Socialist Party (PS), she served in a number of ministerial positions during the presidency of François Hollande.
-Vallaud-Belkacem was the first woman to serve as Minister of Education, Higher Education, and Research, holding the position from 2014 to 2017 under Prime Ministers Manuel Valls and Bernard Cazeneuve.
+A member of the Socialist Party (PS), serving in a number of ministerial positions during the presidency of François Hollande.
+She was the first woman to serve as Minister of Education, Higher Education, and Research, holding the position from 2014 to 2017 under Prime Ministers Manuel Valls and Bernard Cazeneuve.

 In 2014, opinion polling found Vallaud-Belkacem to be among the most popular politicians in the country.
 Since 2020, she has been the director of the One Campaign in France.

 Early life and education

 Second in a family of seven children, Vallaud-Belkacem was born on 4 October 1977 in the Moroccan countryside in Bni Chiker, a village near Nador in the Rif region.
 Her grandmothers were respectively Algerian and Spanish, both married to Moroccans.
 She spent her early years growing up on her grandparents' farm.

 In 1982 Vallaud-Belkacem joined her father, a construction worker, with her mother and elder sister Fatiha.
 From then on, she grew up in a poor neighborhood of Abbeville, a town in northern France, and then in a suburb of Amiens.
 She got French nationality at 18.

 Vallaud-Belkacem graduated from the Institut d'études politiques de Paris (Sciences Po Paris) in 2002.
 At Sciences Po, she met Boris Vallaud, whom she married on 27 August 2005.